 The subsequent post was a thirty-second video of the saleslady folding T-shirts.
 I tried to show it from a distance; I didn’t want the video to be too graphic.
 Half her jaw was missing.
 But the way she folded each garment, with an economy of movement, never breaking pace, generated a sense of calm and ease.
 (258)

 The second encounter is with Eddie, a taxi driver.
-While the pandemic was already well under way, Candace occasionally took his cab to go to work, but after a while he stopped getting her calls and she forgot about him.
+While the pandemic is already well under way, Candace occasionally takes his cab to go to work, but after a while he stops getting her calls and she forgets about him.
 One day, while trying to find a way to leave the now deserted New York, she sees a single cab driving slowly down the street, swerving across lanes.
-Unsure whether that is just a hallucination, she hails the cab.
+Unsure whether that is just a hallucination, she hails it.
 The car surprisingly slows and inside she finds Eddie, looking straight ahead, unresponsive just like a zombie.
-When Candace pulls him out of the vehicle and drives away with his car, he does not oppose any resistance.
-Only later, she is assailed by the doubt that maybe Eddie was not fevered after all, that maybe he had just been trying to get out of the city like she was and had stopped to help her.
+When Candace pulls him out of the vehicle and drives away with his car, he does not provide any resistance.
+Only later is she assailed by the doubt that maybe Eddie was not fevered after all, that maybe he had just been trying to get out of the city like she was and had stopped to help her.
 By describing this, the author seems to be telling us that the alienation of labour in our society is so pervasive that sometimes it is not possible to distinguish between our working selves and a zombie.

 It once came into my head that if it were desired to reduce a man to nothing—to punish him atrociously, to crush him in such a manner that the most hardened murderer would tremble before such a punishment, and take fright beforehand—it would only be necessary to give to his work a character of complete uselessness, even to absurdity.